kevinlondon/kevinlondon.github.io/_drafts/philosophy_for_useful_tests.md

 * Avoiding duplication of code
 * Following style guidelines for your language
 * Prioritizing readability
-* Considering ways they could be improved during code reviews
+* Considering ways they can be improved during code reviews

+By emphasisizing readability and maintainability, you'll make it much easier on yourself if it breaks and you need to fix it.

-### If it's hard to write the test, treat it as a code smell
+### If it's hard to write the test, that's a code smell.

 When you first start writing tests, it might be uncomfortable.
-It's unfamiliar to figure out what to test, if what you're writing will be useful, if you're doing it right, etc etc. After you get over the initial bump, I think you'll find that it gets easier to write tests than to skip tests.
+It's unfamiliar to figure out what to test, if what you're writing will be useful, if you're doing it right, etc etc. After you get over the initial bump, I think you'll find that it feels easy to write tests.

-If you find that it's very difficult to write tests because of the way the code is architected, it's a different matter.
+If you find that it's challenging to write tests because of the way the code is architected, it's a different matter.

 A code smell is a symptom that could indicate a deeper problem in the code.